fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Copy-AzureRemoteAppUserDisk.md

 PS C:\>Copy-AzureRemoteAppUserDisk -DestinationCollectionName "Contoso02" -SourceCollectionName "Contoso01" -UserUpn "PattiFuller@contoso.com" -OverwriteExistingUserDisk
 ```

-This command copies the user disk of an azure_2 Active Directory user who has the UPN PattiFuller@contoso.com from the collection Contoso01 to the collection Contoso02.
+This command copies the user disk of an Azure Active Directory user who has the UPN PattiFuller@contoso.com from the collection Contoso01 to the collection Contoso02.
 If a user disk for PattiFuller@contoso.com already exists on Contoso02, this command overwrites it.

 ## PARAMETERS

 ### -SourceCollectionName
-Specifies the name of the source azure_2 RemoteApp collection.
+Specifies the name of the source Azure RemoteApp collection.

 ```yaml
 Type: String